-• The damages associated with the burst of the dot-com bubble beginning in 2000, an event to which many of these fraud scandals contributed, "[destroyed] \$6.2 trillion in household wealth over the next two years compliance" refers to the annual audit in which a public company is obligated to provide proof of accurate, data-secured financial reporting.
+The damages associated with the burst of the dot-com bubble beginning in 2000, an event to which many of these fraud scandals contributed, "[destroyed] \$6.2 trillion in household wealth over the next two years breaches and resolutions

 CE 876: Lect.
 5: Enterprise Security Arch.
 Information Security Eng. & Mng.